Stop Prison-Phone Companies from Exploiting Incarcerated People and Their Families

 But there’s hope.
-Senator Tammy Duckworth just introduced a new bill called the Martha Wright-Reed Just and Reasonable Communications Act of 2019.
-This bill would restore the FCC’s legal authority to stop prison phone companies’ predatory behavior and open the door for millions of families to connect.
+Sen. Tammy Duckworth has just introduced a bill called the Martha Wright-Reed Just and Reasonable Communications Act of 2019.
+This bill would clarify that the FCC has the legal authority to stop prison phone companies’ predatory behavior, opening the door for millions of families to connect.

-In the legacy of Martha Wright-Reed, we're calling on lawmakers to stand up for vulnerable communities and make prison phone calls more affordable for families trying to stay connected.
+In honor of the legacy of Martha Wright-Reed, we're calling on lawmakers to stand up for vulnerable communities and make prison phone calls more affordable for families trying to stay connected.
+Senators Booker, King, Markey, Portman and Schatz have all signed on to co-sponsor Senator Duckworth's bill, but we'll need to get the majority vote in order to pass it.
 Tell your senators to support the Martha Wright-Reed Just and Reasonable Communications Act of 2019.

 In partnership with:

 1. “Americans Don’t Care About Prison-Phone Exploitation, Says FCC Official,” Motherboard, Aug.
 5, 2016: https://motherboard.vice.com/en_us/article/53d54q/fcc-official-most-americans-dont-care-about-prison-phone-exploitation

 2. “State of Phone Justice: Local jails, state prisons and private phone providers,” Prison Policy Initiative, February 2019: https://www.prisonpolicy.org/phones/state_of_phone_justice.html